sensor-dream/APIVOF/guidelines/list-info/q-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Common files for Qt
+Short desc    : Common files for Qt
 URL          : http://qt-project.org/
-Лицензия     : (LGPLv2 with exceptions or GPLv3 with exceptions) and ASL 2.0 and BSD and FTL and MIT
+License      : (LGPLv2 with exceptions or GPLv3 with exceptions) and ASL 2.0 and BSD and FTL and MIT
-Описание     : Common files for Qt.
+Descript     : Common files for Qt.
 ```

 </details>